-What does Tinder users and Product Marketers have in common.
+What do Tinder users and Product Marketers have in common?
 A lot!

 They both write punchlines to grab the reader’s attention.
 Do A/B testing to see which version of their content works best.
 Only have a few seconds to grab the attention of the visitors.
 And, they both worry about lead conversion rates.

-Tinder is slowly turning their users into marketers.
+Tinder is slowly turning its users into marketers.

 Matchmaking that was once about personality is now about cool pictures, eye-catching bios, and cheesy pickup lines.